(Published in GralsWelt 58/2010)

 The race to catch up in question

-It is an indispensable creed of political ideologues that distributive justice is created through growth, both nationally and globally.
-With economic advancement, the problem of poverty should resolve itself.
-This coupling of justice to economic growth has also been one of the dogmas of development aid since the end of the Second World War.
+It is part of the indispensable creed of political ideologues that distributive justice is created by growth, both nationally and globally.
+(Cf. "More, more and more, more ...").
+With economic advancement, the poverty problem is supposed to solve itself.
+This linking of justice to economic growth has also been one of the dogmas of development aid since the end of the Second World War.

 On the path of cooperation between North and South, the hitherto disadvantaged countries should catch up with the rich societies through growth and suitable policies.
 That was the unspoken basis of the UN system, which was favorable to both parties: the north hoped for expanded markets with greater opportunities for profit, the south expected prosperity and equality.

 Since the bio-physical boundaries became recognizable (cf. "How many people the earth can take"; "Why we stumble into the population trap"; "A devastating 'footprint", All under" Ecology "), since the finiteness of the biosphere has come to light, the soil has been withdrawn from this ideology of growth.
 With more than six billion people, the earth’s productivity is not sufficient for “prosperity for all”, under the current economic premises: